wakingrufus/platform-engineering-lightning/README.md

-# Intro to Kotlin for Java Developers
+# Intro to Platform Engineering
-Slides for Functional Programming in Kotlin presented at Devnexus 2023
+Slides for Platform Engineering presented at GOTO in 2024